syaghoubi00/site/content/papers/foundations-of-reality.md

   "An exploration of the philosophical theories surrounding the nature of reality and consciousness, examining monism, dualism, and alternative perspectives."
-tags: ["philosophy", "reality", "ontology", academic"]
+tags: ["philosophy", "reality", "ontology", "academic"]
 keywords:
   [
     "reality",